 While the number of lions in Akagera are quite low, you will be able to see other animals such as hippos, elephants, rhinos, buffalo and various antelope.

 Akagera National Park is enjoying growing popularity, especially with visitors whose visit to Rwanda is mainly to see gorillas, with a side of savannah wildlife.

 The purpose of taking the time to create this article in an orderly way is to help you with your planning process.
 If you are at the start of planning, this could help you choose which country/countries to visit.

 If you have already decided on which part of Africa to visit, we hope the list can help narrow down your research process.

-We have many articles to help make your African Safari planning a very easy process.
-If you meet with any difficulties, you can always ask us - and if we don't know the answer, we'll talk to one of our many tour operator friends and travellers to help.
+We have many articles to help make your African safari planning a very easy process.
+If you meet with any difficulties, you can always ask us - and we'll go the extra mile for you.

 In some of the larger game reserves and national parks, you will need to specify your interests because they usually have sections that are better with some animals and not with others.